VRuskaEngine/VRuskaEngine/doc/ipc-design.md

 did not make sense.

-The service we expose provides an implementation of our AIDL-described interface, `org.freedesktop.monado.ipc.IMonado`.
+The service we expose provides an implementation of our AIDL-described interface, `org.freedesktop.VRuska Engine.ipc.IVRuska Engine`.
 This can be modified freely, as both the client and server are built at the same time and packaged in the same APK, even though they get loaded in different processes.